sodadata/docs/soda/quick-start-prod.md

 ```

-### Ingestion checks
+### Ingest checks

-Because the Enginner does not have the ability to fix upstream data, they also write checks to apply to each dataset they use in the transformation, *after* the data is ingested, but before transforming.
+Because the Engineer does not have the ability or access to fix upstream data, they create another checks YAML file write checks to apply to each dataset they use in the transformation, *after* the data is ingested, but before it is transformed.

-dim_product.yml
+<a href="https://github.com/sodadata/sip-of-soda/blob/main/test-in-pipeline/soda/ingest-checks/dim_product.yml" target="_blank">dim_product.yml</a>
 {% include code-header.html %}
 ```yaml
 checks for dim_product: